 - The number of negative events you’ve experienced, if any (such as late payments or loan defaults)

 What can have a negative impact on your Experian credit score?

 Experian also says that the following could have a negative impact on your Experian credit score:

-- A large number of credit applications in a short space of time
+- Making a large number of credit applications in a short space of time

 - Having open accounts with debt collection agencies

-- Short term credit, such as payday lenders
+- Taking out short-term credit, such as payday loans

 - Bankruptcy actions

 - Court judgements

 How can I improve my Experian credit score?

 If you are looking to improve your credit score, Experian recommends taking the following steps: